Tina Charles (basketball)'s Success and Achievements in Timeline

 2018: Awarded the Mannie Jackson Basketball's Human Spirit Award

-In 2018, Tina Charles was awarded the Mannie Jackson Basketball's Human Spirit Award for her work on education and heart health, stemming from her Hopey's Heart Foundation which distributes Automated External Defibrillators (AED) to schools and her funding of a school in Mali.
+In 2018, Tina Charles received the Mannie Jackson Basketball's Human Spirit Award for her dedication to education and heart health, stemming from her work with Hopey's Heart Foundation, which distributes Automated External Defibrillators (AED) to schools, and her funding of a school in Mali.

 June 4, 2019: Liberty's All-Time Scoring Leader